On the Power of Automata Minimization in Reactive Synthesis: Brzozowski's Algorithm from

 \subsubsection{Symbolic Subset Construction}

 The intuition of the symbolic determinization procedure is that, after subset construction, each state in the \DFA corresponds to a set of \NFA states.
 Each \DFA state can therefore be represented by an assignment to a set of Boolean variables, one for each \NFA state, where the variable is set to \emph{true} if the corresponding state is in the set.
 This corresponds naturally to a symbolic representation $\D$ where each explicit state of the \NFA is a state variable in $\D$.
 Therefore, the set of NFA states $\S$ is overloaded as the set of state variables in $\D$.
-Moreover, in addition to denote a set of NFA states, $S$ here is also used to denote a DFA state.
-In this case, $\S$ is able to encode the entire state space of $\D$.
+Moreover, in addition to denoting a set of NFA states, $S$ here is also used to denote a DFA state.
+In this way, $\S$ is able to encode the entire state space of $\D$.
+This approach is reminiscent of the symbolic determinization construction studied in \cite{ArmoniEFKV05} in the context of SAT-based safety LTL model checking, except that our symbolic approach here is BDD-based.
+(The symbolic determinization construction in \cite{MorgensternS08} is in the context of B\"uchi and co-B\"uchi automata.)

 Recall that the transition function $\delta: 2^\S \times 2^\P \rightarrow 2^\S$ in $\D$ can be represented as an indexed family $\{\delta_s \mid 2^\S \times 2^\P \rightarrow \{0,1\} \mid s\in\S\}$.
 Intuitively speaking, given current \DFA state $S \in 2^\S$ and transition condition $\sigma \in 2^\P$, $\delta_s$ indicates whether state variable $s$ is assigned as $true$ or $false$ in the successor state.
 Variable $s$ is assigned as $true$ if there is a transition in the \NFA from a state in $S$ that leads to $s$ under transition condition $\sigma$, and $false$ otherwise.